5 Computer Science Courses at Stanford for High School Students

 You will also engage in modules covering foundational concepts such as data manipulation, visualization, and statistical analysis using R. The curriculum includes coding exercises, real-world applications, and interactive elements to ensure a practical understanding of the language.
 Stanford provides you with access to resources such as lecture videos, reading materials, and online forums for discussion and collaboration.

-If you’re interested in building personal projects at the intersection of AI & computer science, consider applying to Veritas AI!
+If you’re looking to build unique projects in the field of AI/ML, consider applying to Veritas AI!

 Image Source - Stanford University Logo